slub/ocrd_kitodo/README.md

 #### Starting

-To start containers from images for all services
+To start containers from images for all services:

     make start